chicio/chicio.github.io/_posts/2020-10-19-swift-package-manager-resources.md

 }
 ```

-Below you can find a screenshot that shows the successfull execution of the tests after opening the ID3TagEditor as a SwiftpPackage from Xcode.
+Below you can find a screenshot that shows the successfull execution of the tests after opening the ID3TagEditor as a Swift Package from Xcode.

-{% include blog-lazy-image.html description="Now I can run my ID3TagEditor acceptance test when I open it as a Swift package in Xcode" width="1500" height="889" src="/assets/images/posts/open-as-package-xcode-id3tageditor.jpg" %}
+{% include blog-lazy-image.html description="Now I can run my ID3TagEditor acceptance tests when I open it as a Swift package in Xcode" width="1500" height="889" src="/assets/images/posts/open-as-package-xcode-id3tageditor.jpg" %}

 There's still one problem with this setup.
 ID3TagEditor is configured also as a Xcode workspace, because there are some related demo app that are contained in the repository and I need a way to manage them while developing the library.
 If I try to build the ID3TagEditor from the workspace view it will not compile.
 Why?
 Because `resource_bundle_accessor` file (the one I shown you above) is not automatically generated if you build the swift package as project of a workspace and the `PathLoader` class I shown you above contains the error `Type 'Bundle' has no member 'module'`.
 What can I do?
 I simply created a new version of the `PathLoader` class that gets the bundle correctly using the `Bundle(for: type(of: self))` constructor where `self` is the test class that is calling the `PathLoader`.
 The I removed the froom the tests target the file that contains the `PathLoader` implementation for the SwiftPM build tools and I added to them only the new implementation, that I putted in a separated file called `PathLoaderXcodeProj.swift`.
 In this way I'm able to run all my tests without any error.
 Below you can find some screenshot with the setup I have just described to you.